harupy/tech-notes/README.md

-# Notes
+# Tech-Notes

-## Why did I create these notes?

-- I don't want to google and waste time anymore.
-- We forget things.
+We forget things.